broph123/moviethon/README.md

 # The MovieThons

-The Shoppies is an award ceremony for movie lovers.
+The MovieThon awards is an award ceremony for movie lovers.
 Users can browse movies titles and vote for their favorites.

 ## The Stack
 This was build using React, The OMDB database, Axios, CSS, Material UI